 Normally, I’m all about innovation and deep digging and hardcore testing here at The Food Lab.
 But this time I’m starting with a dish so iconic, so incredible, so damn-near-flawless in its original form that the best I can possibly hope to do is tweak it just a bit to suit my very particular personal tastes.
-I’m talking about the ricotta gnudi at The Spotted Pig, April Bloomfield’s West Village gastropub.
-It’s my favorite restaurant in New York, largely on account of those little buttery balls of dairy (though the perfect Sazeracs they make at both the upstairs and downstairs bars don’t hurt either).
+I’m talking about the ricotta gnudi at The Spotted Pig, April Bloomfield’s West Village gastropub (which closed in January 2020).
+It was my favorite restaurant in New York, largely on account of those little buttery balls of dairy (though the perfect Sazeracs they made at both the upstairs and downstairs bars don’t hurt either).

 I could smell the nuttiness of the browned butter infused with crispy sage.
 What I didn’t expect as I picked up one of those gnudi was its texture.
 It felt almost like an under-inflated water balloon, a thin, thin skin that seemed impossibly delicate with a liquid center.
 I bit into it and felt the rush of warm savory sheep’s milk ricotta burst into my mouth.
 I quickly polished off the dish and ordered a second for my friends who were joining me later on.

-To this day, I still make it a point to stop into the ‘Pig and order a plate of those gnudi every time I’m in New York, and I’m not the only one: they’re the most popular dish on the menu for a reason.
+I made it a point to stop into the ‘Pig and order a plate of those gnudi every time I visited New York, and I’m not the only one: they were the most popular dish on the menu for a reason.

-The good news is that even if you never get the chance to visit the Spotted Pig, the gnudi are actually quite simple to make at home.
+The good news is that now that the Spotted Pig is closed, the gnudi are actually quite simple to make at home.
 All you’ve got to do is roll a ricotta mixture in semolina flour and let it rest overnight until that flour has hydrated and formed a thin, thin shell of pasta around the ricotta that just barely holds it together.
 Then you just boil and eat it.
-April herself offers up a recipe and technique in her book A Girl and Her Pig (required reading as far as I’m concerned, and you can find the exact recipe reprinted with permission on Serious Eats).
+April herself offers up a recipe and technique in her book A Girl and Her Pig (required reading as far as I’m concerned, and you can find the exact recipe for Bloomfield's ricotta gnudi reprinted with permission on Serious Eats).
 I’ve used her method in the past with excellent end results, but they can be a bit fiddly and require the use of a piping bag with a very large tip.

 Over years of making these guys at home, I’ve come up with a few little tweaks and tips; minor modifications to the original technique that have maximized my own chance of success.
 Hopefully they’ll help you out as well.
 Here’s how I do it, step by step.